alexekdahl/.dotfiles/README.md

 - Custom `neovim` configuration and plugins including `onedark` theme, `lsp` and `treesitter` for language support, `telescope` for fuzzy finding, `spellbee` for spell checking, and more.
 - Custom `yabai` and `skhd` configuration files for macOS window and shortcut management.
 - Custom `iterm2` configuration files for terminal preferences.
-- Custom `vscode` configuration files for keybindings and settings.
 - Custom `p10k` configuration files for `powerlevel10k` theme.

 - Additional files for keyboard firmware configuration and fonts.